JSConf Budapest 2019

 - We anonymize submissions, so we don’t bias against anything related to the submitter.
 No peeking!

 - The first round of voting rates each talk on a scale from 1 to 10.

 - The top-N (~50) submissions are rated again on a 3-point scale.

 - Then we de-anonymize the top so we can bias against speaker details (eg. based on our budget, we might opt for a local or at least closer-by speaker).

 We follow the selection process laid out by our mentors at JSConnf & CSSconf EU and value:

-- relevance of the topic for the CSS community,
+- relevance of the topic for the JS community,

 - coherence and clarity of the proposal,